marcos-rg/marcos-rg/README.md

 * Meta-Agent: A LangGraph agent designed to jailbreak and analyze other LangGraph systems.
 * Automated reporting system for software performance tests
-* Agent to extract data from unstructured documents
+* LLM workflow to extract data from unstructured documents
 * Chatbot system connected to RAG